Tennis Court Dimensions

 Concrete: Concrete courts are fairly low maintenance as well.
 They require occasional resurfacing but do not crack as frequently or as badly as asphalt.

 Modular Sports Flooring: Concrete, asphalt and acrylic courts are so brutal on your joints and body, A popular new Tennis court surface solution that has been specifically designed for increased performance, longevity and a reduction in joint strain/injuries and reduced sound decibles, which is great for residential environments.
 Australia's top selling modular sports flooring suitable for Tennis Courts is the MSF PRO sports surface.
 The MSF PRO surface offers the latest cutting-edge sports technology and can be installed onto almost any hard flat subsurface base such as concrete, decking or asphalt.
 The tiles also come in a 16 various colours and can be easily DIY installed by almost anyone handy with tools.
-Click here to read more about MSF PRO modular sports surface.
+Click here to read more about MSF PRO modular multi sports surface for your tennis court.

 MSF Sports can custom design your dream tennis court to International Tennis Federation (ITF) regulations.